hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   which was published in :cite:`Schumann2007mg`.
 The corresponding shower model was originally proposed in :cite:`Nagy2005aa`, :cite:`Nagy2006kb`.
-It relies on the factorisation of real-emission matrix elements in the CS subtraction framework :cite:`Catani1996vz`, :cite:`Catani2002hc`.
+It relies on the factorisation of real-emission matrix elements in the Catani--Seymour (CS) subtraction framework :cite:`Catani1996vz`, :cite:`Catani2002hc`.
 There exist four general types of CS dipole terms that capture the complete infrared singularity structure of next-to-leading order QCD amplitudes.
 In